-In the example above if a client is found the method will return the client object.
-However it will no longer return a NULL value.
-Instead if a client has not been found the constructor for UnknownClientException is invoked, using 'new'.
+In the example above if a client is found the method will return the client object (though this code is not shown).
+However if a client has not been found the constructor for UnknownClientException is invoked, using 'new'.
 This constructor requires a String parameter - and the string we are passing here is an error message that is trying to be informative and helpful.
 The message is specifying :-

-- the class which generated the exception (i.e. BookOfClients), - the method within this class (i.e. getClient()), - some text which explains what caused the exception and - the value of the parameter for which a client could not be found.
+- the class which generated the exception (i.e. ClientBook), - the method within this class (i.e. GetClient()), - some text which explains what caused the exception and - the value of the parameter for which a client could not be found.